Land Information Memorandum (LIM)

 The Council may not have all the information required to make a sound decision about purchasing the property, therefore you should inspect the site and also get expert opinion on the property.

 What information won’t I get?

 A LIM will not provide full details of building restrictions applying to a site.
-If you are intending to buy a property for development, check your proposal against the rules of the District Plan.
+If you are intending to buy a property for a particular future development or use , check your proposal against the rules of the District Plan.